cmda-minor-web/web-app-from-scratch-2122/course/week-1.md

 The coming three weeks you will create a client side web app during this course.
 Based upon data from the API of your chosen user story, you design, build and test a prototype in three iterations.
 You write vanilla HTML, CSS and JavaSCript, and avoid to use frameworks or libraries as much as possible - with the exception of a micro library if neccessary.

-### This week: ‘Hello API’ 🐒
+### Goals this week: ‘Hello API’ 🐒

 Pick an user story.
 Design the interface.
 Retrieve data from the chosen API and build the interface.

 ### Next week: ‘Design & refactor’ 🛠

 Iterate on the user story.
 Add routes and states.
 Refactor code into modules.
-[Check it out](https://github.com/cmda-minor-web/web-app-from-scratch-2122/blob/main/course/week-2.md)
+[Check it out](https://github.com/cmda-minor-web/web-app-from-scratch-2122/blob/main/course/week-3.md)

 ---